Vascular Science

 The Vascular Science section combines expertise in basic and translational science with understanding of disease pathogenesis and clinical outcomes in a variety of vascular and inflammatory diseases.
 The multidisciplinary environment is well placed to advance scientific understanding in these areas and ultimately the development of novel therapeutic approaches from bench to bedside.

-Our main vascular disease priorities are:
+Our main research themes are:

 - ischaemic heart disease - Khamis, De Silva